Hemiboeckella powellensis: Habitat and distribution

-H.powellensis has only ever been observed in Lake Powell, which is a 4km^2 estuary near Albany, and is a part of the Torbay Lake system, which in turn is part of the Warren bioregion.
-In particular, this species was observed in vegetation near the lake’s shore.
+Hemiboeckella powellensis has only ever been observed in Lake Powell, which is a 4 km^2 estuary near Albany, and is a part of the Torbay Lake system, which in turn is part of the Warren bioregion.
+In particular, this species was observed in vegetation near the lake's shore.
 Being part of a lake system, the species habitat is subjected to water flows from nearby creeks, as well as freshwater runoff from other local estuaries.
 The water level is generally quite shallow, due to a high sediment buildup.
 Said sediments are a mixture of sand, silt and nutrient dense soils, caused by runoff from nearby estuary drains.
 The water is somewhat acidic, unsalty and of moderate temperatures.
 Whilst the lake is considered stagnant freshwater, due to the presence of marine copepod Gladioferens imparipes, and the lake's proximity to the ocean, it can be inferred that there is some tidal influence over the region.

 Prior to human intervention, Lake Powell would dry up in the summer.
 However, due to nearby residents concerned with flooding, creeks and other estuaries flowing into Lake Powell would be blocked, and water would be let in manually.
 Due to this, the Lake no longer dries up during the summer.
 The effect that this has had on H.Powellensis is unknown.